 The Land on Which We Dance | August 7-11

 Jacob’s Pillow has engaged with Indigenous peoples and culture since its founding in 1933 and is excited to revitalize its commitment this year.
-Join Jacob’s Pillow for this week-long landmark celebration where the campus will be illuminated with an exchange of song, dance, and storytelling—bringing together local Indigenous peoples with contemporary artists based in the U.S. and Canada.
+Jacob’s Pillow hosted a week-long landmark celebration where the campus was illuminated with an exchange of song, dance, and storytelling—bringing together local Indigenous peoples with contemporary artists based in the U.S. and Canada.
 Related events identified below.

 Full Schedule of The Land on Which We Dance

 Re-Mapping Native Space in the Berkshires & Beyond